 The currency risk of the Group arises mainly from cash and cash equivalents, customers' margin accounts, financial assets at fair value through profit or loss and futures traders' equity, which are denominated in foreign currency.
 Foreign exchange gain or loss occurs as foreign currency was translated to TWD currency.
-For the years ended December 31, 2020 and 2019, with all other variable factors remain constant, a strengthening (weakening) 1% of the TWD against the USD, would cause after-tax comprehensive income result in a decrease or an increase by \$9,329 and \$6,295, respectively.
+For the years ended December 31, 2021 and 2020, with all other variable factors remain constant, a strengthening (weakening) 1% of the TWD against the above major foreign currency, would cause after-tax comprehensive income result in a decrease or an increase by \$8,981 and \$9,329, respectively.
 The analytical basis was the same in both years.